gnicol/GitSwarm/perforce_swarm/doc-ce/ci/build_artifacts/README.md

 # Introduction to build artifacts

 Artifacts is a list of files and directories which are attached to a build after it completes successfully.
+This feature is enabled by default in all
+$GitSwarm$ installations.

+_If you are searching for ways to use artifacts, jump to [Defining artifacts in `.gitlab-ci.yml`](#defining-artifacts-in-gitlab-ciyml)._

-Since $GitSwarm$ 2015.4 and [GitLab Runner] 0.7.0, build artifacts that are created by GitLab Runner are uploaded to $GitSwarm$ and are downloadable as a single archive (`tar.gz`) using $GitSwarm$.
+Since $GitSwarm$ 2015.4 and [GitLab Runner] 0.7.0, build artifacts that are created by GitLab Runner are uploaded to $GitSwarm$ and are downloadable as a single archive (`tar.gz`) using the GitLab UI.

 Starting with $GitSwarm$ 2016.1 and GitLab Runner 1.0, the artifacts archive format changed to `ZIP`, and it is now possible to browse its contents, with the added ability of downloading the files separately.

+> **Note:** The artifacts browser will be available only for new artifacts
+> that are sent to $GitSwarm$ using GitLab Runner version 1.0 and up.
+It
+> will not be possible to browse old artifacts already uploaded to
+> $GitSwarm$.

-## Enabling build artifacts
+## Disabling build artifacts

-If you are searching for ways to use the artifacts feature, jump to [Defining artifacts in `.gitlab-ci.yml`](#defining-artifacts-in-gitlab-ciyml).

-The artifacts feature is enabled by default in all $GitSwarm$ installations.

-If by any chance you want to disable the artifacts feature on your $GitSwarm$ instance, follow the steps below.
+To disable artifacts site-wide, follow the steps below.

 ---

+**In package installations:**

 1. Edit `/etc/gitswarm/gitswarm.rb` and add the following line: